rbind/blog.jemu.name/content/posts/2020-05-14-migrating-themes-and-overhauling-the-rest/index.en.md

 Thanks to [Maëlle's posts on the rOpenSci blog about hugo](https://ropensci.org/tags/hugo) I realized that I had been hugo'ing wrong all this time.
 I vaguely remember reading about [page bundles](https://gohugo.io/content-management/page-bundles/) in the hugo docs, but never gave it much thought.
 Reading [Maëlle's post](https://ropensci.org/technotes/2020/04/23/rmd-learnings/) [^ahill] made me realize how useful it would be for me.

 Many of my posts contain some sort of "analysis", or at least some dataset like a TV show's episode data from [trakt.tv].
-Of course I want to keep that data locally and don't retrieve it every time I re-render the post, and yes, I know {blogdown} does caching for me, but sometimes it's usefull to nuke the `blogdown` folder, y'know?
+Of course I want to keep that data locally and don't retrieve it every time I re-render the post, and yes, I know {blogdown} does caching for me, but sometimes it's useful to nuke the `/blogdown/` folder, y'know?
 I had this whole set of helper functions to check for, store, and retrieve datasets in blog posts, putting them in `/dataset/slug-of-the-post/data-name.rds` where they would be easily accessible for future rebuilds.
 For posterity, and since I intend to remove them from my blog's repository soon, here they are: